rethyxyz/recycle-bin/README.md

 # recycle-bin
-A Windows like "recycle bin".
-Runs as an improved version of rm.
+A Windows like "recycle bin", and safer alternative to `rm`.

-## How it works
+## What it does
-It's just a `Bash` script.
+It's a simple `Bash` script.
 It runs the same as `rm`, but doesn't take any flags.
-After it's "removed", it's placed into the .Trash/files directory.
+After "removal", it's placed into the ~/.Trash directory.

 ## Basic usage
-- `recycle-bin.sh $FILE1 $FILE2 $FILE3 ...`
+- `recycle-bin.sh [FILE] [FILE 2] [FILE 3] ...`

-You may want to create an alias for `rm` to `recycle-bin.sh`.
+List the file/files or directory/directories you want to remove.
+You may want to create an alias in place of `rm` that points to `recycle-bin.sh`.